mathewlowry/myhub-gpt/permanent versions/atproto/intro to atproto.md

 *(sidenote PLC Directory: I am now at the very edge of my understanding.
 Please be tolerant and correct my mistakes gently :) )*

-The view from the stratosphere also shows us Search in action:
+The view from the stratosphere also shows us a new component, required for global search:

 ![[strato-did-all.drawio.png]]

-* the **PLC Directory** (technically "DID:PLC Directory") allows appviews to find users and their content.
+* the **PLC Directory** (technically "DID:PLC Directory") allows appviews to find users and their content;
-* In the image, someone searching for the user via "user search" will find it thanks to the PLC Directory
+* In the image, someone using an Appview is searching for a user via "user search" - they'll find it thanks to the PLC Directory.

 **2 More Things about PLC Directory**:

-* The PLC Directory may be simple and low-cost tech, but it's absolutely central to allowing Bluesky and all other appviews to create a global conversation.
+* The PLC Directory may be simple and low-cost tech, but it's absolutely *central* to allowing Bluesky and all other appviews to create a global conversation.
-* I use the word "central" deliberately - it is currently (May 2025) run by Bluesky Social PBC (the Bluesky company), and so is frequently cited as evidence that Bluesky is not completely decentralised.
-Plans are therefore afoot to spin it off as a separate entity, perhaps managed by multiple organisations.
+* I use the word "central" deliberately - the PLC Directory is currently (May 2025) run by the Bluesky *company* (Bluesky Social PBC, which is frequently cited as evidence that Bluesky *the app* is not completely decentralised.
+Plans are afoot to spin it off as a separate entity, perhaps managed by multiple organisations as a public good.
 * learn more about [PLC Directory](https://web.plc.directory/)

 ---